*Applications are accepted electronically ONLY at www.cu.edu/cu-careers.*

 - Participates in proficiency testing as required by regulatory agencies, such as CAP.

-Participation in orientation, training, professional development, and continuing education:
+Participation in orientation, training, and continuing education:

 - Identifies and assists when additional training of employees is needed.